YJL33/coding_challenge/README.md

 class Node() is used to store:

 	1. the name of node

 	2. the neighbors(edges) of this node, and the corresponding expiring time of each neighbor (edge).

 	3. the number of connected edge of this node

 Two lists are used:

 	1. graph - to store nodes (and edges) that are not expired.

 	2. window - to store "non-repetitive" transactions that are not expired yet.

-Flow chart is shown as follows:

-![flow-chart] (images/flowchart.png)

-Grey: unknown status

-Green: status for sure (new edges are added now if needed).

-Detailed status explanation:
-    expired: this transaction can be ignored.
-    repetitive but useless: this transaction is repetitive, but it's older than current existing one. repetitive but useful: this transaction came later than current existing one.
-    new: this transaction never happened before, add this edge in graph.

-![status] (images/status.png)

-Blue: actions that take place only when necessary

-Orange: output the median

-It's actually quite straight forward.
+It's actually quite straight forward:

 For each newly arrived transaction, steps in flow chart are illustrated as follows:

 	1. Check the transaction time and repetitivity to classify into four (green) status as follows.
 Note that for b. and c., no need to build new edge.
 But it's required to update expiring time in current edge.

 	2. According to its status, following actions may be necessary.
 	    a. update the window:
 	        (1) kick expired transaction out of window, and (2) cut expired edges in the graph: it took place right after window is updated.
 	    b. find new median: only if the graph has changed.

 	    In some situation these actions are not needed.

 	3. Output the median.

+Flow chart is shown as follows:

+![flow-chart] (images/flowchart.png)

+	Grey: unknown status

+	Green: status for sure (new edges are added now if needed).

+	Blue: actions that take place only when necessary

+	Orange: output the median

+Detailed status (green) explanation:
+![status] (images/status.png)

+    expired: this transaction can be ignored.

+    repetitive but useless: this transaction is repetitive, but it's older than current existing one.

+    repetitive but useful: this transaction came later than current existing one.

+    new: this transaction never happened before, add this edge in graph.

 ##Analysis

-[Back to Table of Contents] (README.md#quick-navigation)
+[Back to Table of Contents] (README.md#table-of-contents)

 If there's n nodes in graph, m unique transactions in 60s-window, then: